 What oven temperature should I cook meatloaf at?

 For best results, meatloaf should be baked at 350°F (180°C).

-How long does meatloaf take to cook per pound?
+How long does beef or pork meatloaf take to cook per pound?

 At 350°F, you should expect meatloaf to take between 30 and 40 minutes per pound (66 to 88 minutes per kg at 180°C).

 Beef or pork meatloaf is fully cooked and safe to eat at 160°F (71°C).

 Chicken or turkey meatloaf needs to be cooked to 165°F (74°C).

 For best results, rest your meatloaf for 10 minutes (covered loosely in foil) after it comes out of the oven.